Azure/terraform-azurerm-avm-res-network-networkwatcher/examples/default/README.md

 <!-- BEGIN_TF_DOCS -->
 # Default example

-This deploys assigns RBAC to a Network Watcher
+Default example.
+Deploys assigns RBAC to a Network Watcher.

 ```hcl
 # This ensures we have unique CAF compliant names for our resources.